SecretFan: Synthesizing Realistic Data without Breaking Privacy: Evaluation

-\paragraph*{Definitions \& Evaluation Metrics} To evaluate the effectiveness, we need to measure the resemblance, utility, and privacy.
-To avoid ambiguity, consider the following definitions and evaluation metrics: \begin{itemize} \item \texttt{Resemblance}: To assess the statistical similarity, the Wasserstein Distance\footnote{This is a measure of distance between distributions.}~\cite{ruschendorf1985wasserstein} is computed on all the original and generated datasets. \item \texttt{Utility}: The utility is assessed by comparing the performance of a model trained and tested on the original dataset and a model trained on the generated data but tested on the original dataset.
+\paragraph*{Definitions \& Evaluation Metrics} To evaluate effectiveness, we need to measure the resemblance, utility, and privacy.
+To avoid ambiguity, consider the following definitions and evaluation metrics: \begin{itemize} \item \texttt{Resemblance}: To assess the statistical similarity, we use three different metrics.
+We use Jensen-Shannon divergence~\cite{lin1991divergence} and Wasserstein distance~\cite{ruschendorf1985wasserstein} to measure the difference between the probability distributions of categorical and continuous variables in the original and generated datasets, respectively. \item \texttt{Utility}: The utility is assessed by comparing the performance of a model trained and tested on the original dataset and a model trained on the generated data but tested on the original dataset.
 If they perform similarly, the synthetic dataset has high utility and could replace the original dataset for privacy preserving reasons while providing the same (or similar) efficiency for the task.
-The performance of the model will be measured by the accuracy or R2 score. \item \texttt{Privacy}: The privacy is currently assessed by verifying that no generated samples were part of the original dataset. \end{itemize}
+The performance of the model will be measured by the accuracy for classification tasks and with the R2 score for regression tasks. \item \texttt{Privacy}: The privacy is first assessed by verifying that no generated samples were part of the original dataset.
+Second, we perform a feature ablation study and check until when a sample remains \textit{unlinkable} to the original dataset. \end{itemize}